Jovansam/PerlaTonettiWaugh.jl/src/calibration/README.md

 ---
 #### <a name="calibration"></a> Create Calibration Moments

-The notebook [``calibration_targets_results.ipynb``](calibration_targets_results.ipynb) pulls data and computes the empirical moments used in calibration.
-Most data in that notebook is pulled directly from online sources like FRED or the BLS.
+The notebook [``../../section_7-1.ipynb``](section_7-1.ipynb) pulls data and computes the empirical moments used in calibration.
+Most data in that notebook is pulled directly from public online sources like FRED or the BLS.
 Some data is from the Synthetic Longitudinal Business Database.
-Data used in the paper was current from these sources as of May 5, 2020. [``calibration_targets_results.ipynb``](calibration_targets_results.ipynb) outputs the following ``.csv`` files to the ``data/`` folder, which are then used as inputs into the calibration code:
+Data used in the paper was current from these sources as of April 5, 2020.
+The notebook [``../../section_7-1.ipynb``](section_7-1.ipynb) outputs the following ``.csv`` files to the ``src/calibration/data/`` folder, which are then used as inputs into the calibration code:

 - [``data/growth_and_r_moments.csv``](data/growth_and_r_moments.csv) are the measured productivity growth and real interest generate